Summer solstice tale of 2 cities | EarthSky.org

 Enter the equinoxes

-Some three – and nine – months after the December solstice, St. Augustine and New York City receive the same amount of daylight on the days of the March and September equinoxes.
+Some three – and nine – months after the June solstice, St. Augustine and New York City receive the same amount of daylight on the days of the September and March equinoxes.
 On the equinoxes, noontime as well as sunrise and sunset come 30 minutes later in St. Augustine than they do in New York City.
 The simulated view of Earth below shows the terminator – the sunrise line – running due north and south on the equinox.
 Neither the sunrise terminator nor sunset terminator comes anywhere close to aligning with the U.S. East Coast at either equinox.

+Sunrise/solar noon/sunset times on September 22, 2019, via the U.S. Naval Observatory

 |City